AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 >[!NOTE]
 >
->The new user does not have any dashboards by default.
-Adobe recommends that you [share](../../data-user/dashboards/share-dashboard-with-users.md) the necessary dashboards with the new user right away.
+>The new user does not have any dashboards by default. [!DNL Adobe] recommends that you [share](../../data-user/dashboards/share-dashboard-with-users.md) the necessary dashboards with the new user right away.

 ## Update your email address or password